 |Mitel||From $20.99/user per month to $38.49/user per month||N/A||Unlimited monthly minutes, Up to 100 audio and video conference participants, Video conference screen sharing, Softphone app, Call recording||Microsoft Teams, Outlook, Salesforce, GSuite, NetSuite, Chrome Browser, and more||Mitel Reviews|

-The List of Best UCaaS Providers
+The Best UCaaS Providers

 Though Zoom initially made its name as a video conferencing platform, it now offers Zoom Phone voice calling, SMS texting, social media streaming, instant chat messaging, and more within Zoom One, its UCaaS tool.

 Zoom One includes Zoom Phone and Zoom Meetings and offers a plethora of third-party integrations to allow for additional communication channels.

 Features like unlimited inbound, outbound, and internal calling, ACD, call queueing, and configurable call blocking strategies allow Zoom One users to find the right balance between advanced contact center software and standard VoIP phone service.